Bridgit-SPC/Grants-Program/applications/metaweb-book.md

 - An overview of the technology stack to be used
 - Documentation of core components, protocols, architecture, etc. to be deployed
 - PoC/MVP or other relevant prior work or research on the topic
-- What your project is _not_ or will _not_ provide or implement
-  - This is a place for you to manage expectations and to clarify any limitations that might not be obvious

 ### Ecosystem Fit